awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

 ### Install and Configure AMD Drivers<a name="gpu-amd"></a>

 An instance with an attached AMD GPU, such as a G4ad instance, must have the appropriate AMD driver installed\.
-For more information about installing the AMD GPU drivers on a compatible Amazon EC2 instance, see [ Install AMD drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html)\.
+For instructions on how to install the AMD GPU drivers on a compatible Amazon EC2 instance, see [ Install AMD drivers on Linux instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/install-amd-driver.html)\.

 For more information about Amazon EC2 G4ad instances, see the [Deep dive on the new Amazon EC2 G4ad instances ](http://aws.amazon.com/blogs/compute/deep-dive-on-the-new-amazon-ec2-g4ad-instances/) blog post\.